telefonicaid/perseo-fe/documentation/plain_rules.md

     take advantage of the [JSON object expansion](#json-and-array-fields-in-attributes) done by Perseo.
 You can have a look to [this link](https://github.com/telefonicaid/perseo-fe/issues/576#issuecomment-945697894) to have a couple of examples with `geo:json` representing `LineString` and `Polygon`.
+-   NGSI-v2 doesn't provide location semantics to medatata information (i.e. a metadata with type `geo:json` will not be used as location by Orion Context Broker).
+Perseo provides special mappings for them as extra feature.
 -   For long distances the precision of the computations and the distortion of the projection can introduce some degree of inaccuracy.